Capgemini/capgemini.github.io/_posts/2016-05-02-adventures-in-blockchain.md

 The entire application used the following -

-- Ethereum as the underlying Blockchain platform / infrasturcture
+- Ethereum as the underlying Blockchain platform / infrastructure
 - Meteor for frontend/backend code as the main development framework
 - ReactJS + Redux for the view layer and actions
 - [React Bootstrap](https://react-bootstrap.github.io/) for theming